';

 The late Doreen Roussouw testified, “I said to the friend on my right, ‘I’ve been shot,’ and he told me to lie still and pretend I was dead, as they might come back.
 My friend on the left was lying face down, and I shook him, but he remained still.
 Everyone was screaming, lying in pools of blood.”
 The late Nkosinathi Alfred Gontshi, who was working as the barman at the time of the attack, recalled, “On entering the bar, the man in a mask started firing at all of us.
 I was hit in my right thigh by one of the bullets.
 Even today, I do not know which political organisation was responsible, if any.”
 These statements are quoted in Volume 3, Chapter 2 of the TRC Report, which can be accessed here.

 In 2007, survivors and family members of the victims formed the Highgate Survivors Group, advocating relentlessly for truth, accountability, and justice.
 In 2019, survivors Neville Beling and Karl Weber, along with Lyndene Page – the sister of the late Deon Harris, who tragically lost his life in the attack – approached the Foundation for Human Rights (FHR) for assistance.
 The FHR facilitated the appointment of pro bono attorneys from Cliffe Dekker Hofmeyr, who have been providing technical and legal support to them ever since.
+The family members and survivors have also received support from a range of individuals and organisations, including Theresa Eldmann, Pumla Gobodo-Madikizela, Francis Morris, Ginn Fourie, the Spirals Trust and the Khulumani Support Group.

 After years of investigation by the state with support from the legal team for the survivors and Lyndene Paige, and sustained public pressure, the National Prosecuting Authority (NPA) announced the opening of a formal inquest in 2024.
 This long-awaited step marks a crucial turning point in the pursuit of justice and the restoration of historical truth.